inductiva/inductiva/docs-sources/amr-wind/flow-cylinder-benchmarks.md

 > 🛠️ Learn how to run AMR-Wind simulations on Inductiva in this [tutorial](https://inductiva.ai/guides/amr-wind/quick-start).

 # Benchmark Results 📊
-Below is a comparison of execution time and cost across different machine types:
+Below is a detailed comparison of execution times and costs across different machine types:

 <table>
     <tr>